 Nature.
 Adventure.
 Great food.
-The sea to sky highway has something to offer everyone in your family especially if you love the outdoors as much as we do.
+The Sea to Sky highway has something for everyone, especially if you love the outdoors as much as we do.
 From strenuous hikes and rugged mountain biking trails to rope swings and easy access rock climbs.
-The sea to sky highway has it all for the active family.
+The Sea to Sky highway has it all for the active adventurer.

-Sea to Sky Road Trip Itinerary From Vancouver to Whistler
+Sea to Sky Road Trip: Things to do in Vancouver

 Granville Island is like a combination of an outdoor mall and a farmers market.
 It’s huge and has some great places to shop and eat.
 We love getting Monkey Butter at Edible Canada, relaxing at a cafe and people watching, or grabbing a beer at Granville Island Brewing Co.